Can I Sue My Landlord for Injuries?

 - Deteriorating floorboards, ceilings

 If you believe you believe your landlord is liable for injuries you suffered in your rented home, speak with an experienced premises accident lawyer at Tolmage, Peskin, Harris, Falick.
-Call 877-298-3201 for a free consultation.
+Call 866-502-9091 for a FREE consultation.

 We've written some premises liability articles for your knowledge: